opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param iterations: Number of times dilation to be applied.

-	**Note:**

-	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+.. note:: This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :ocv:func:`dilate`
+.. seealso:: :ocv:func:`dilate`

 .. index:: gpu::morphologyEx